mettmoon/TableViewDidSelectWithTapDismissKeyboard/README.md

-# wrong row when UITableView did select delegate called when dismiss keyboard by tap gesture
+# wrong indexPath when UITableView did select delegate called after dismiss keyboard by tap gesture

 tap gesture for dismiss keyboard in tableView will row at didSelect delegate